 - Long, Lat, depth: Longitude, latitude, depth - nisobfl: 0 for an isobar float, 1 for a float following the w velocity - ngrpfl: number to identify searcher group - itrash :set to 1; it is a dummy variable.

 Example:

 jpnfl is the total number of floats during the run.
-When initial positions are read in a restart file ($ln_rstflo=$.TRUE.), jpnflnewflo can be added in the initialization file nn_writefl is the frequency of writing in float output file and nn_stockfl is the frequency of creation of the float restart file.
+When initial positions are read in a restart file ($ln_rstflo=$.TRUE.), jpnflnewflo can be added in the initialization file.

 Output data